andrewhouse/andrewhouse.github.io/source/about/index.markdown

 footer: true
 ---

-I am a Junior Rails Engineer located in Atlanta, GA.
+My name is Andrew House and I am a Junior Rails Engineer located in Atlanta, GA.
 Currently, I am enrolled in the Rails Engineering course at The IronYard.
 Being an incredibly passionate developer,
 I am committing this blog to showcase my experience and work ethic.